| Core-Business

 To Manage for Results, performance measurement systems must be in place; it is critical to measure the right things, by the right indicators, at the right time and with appropriate processes.

-Key assignments in this specific area include the development of Balanced Scorecard for the World Bank office in Marseille, France, and conceptualization and identification of possible indicators for a new Public Private Partnership Programme in Danida.
-We have also accompanied major World Bank leadership development programmes in Madagascar and Burundi from the very beginning, developing the evaluation framework and instruments, and strengthening the evaluation culture and practices.
+Key assignments in this specific area include accompanying a major World Bank leadership development programmes in Madagascar and Burundi from the very beginning, developing the evaluation framework and instruments, and strengthening the evaluation culture and practices.

 Capacity building in all aspects of results based management is a central element of everything we do.
 Managing for results requires systems, processes, principles, tools - and conscious efforts.
 Building capacity and making the fullest use of existing systems are central when designing new systems or improving existing systems.
 However, where some of the elements of a system fail or are weak, they need strengthening.
 While capacity development is inherent in our approach for all assignments, we also carry out special activities aimed at enhancing specific elements of Managing for Results.